-We offer two alternatives for your colour accurate lighting:
+We offer three alternatives for your colour accurate lighting:

 SoLux lighting is the most highly regarded lighting in the world, used by major galleries and institutions like the Van Gogh museum, the Vatican and the Guggenheim to light artworks and to produce reference photographs of the true appearance of their valuable materials.